Qualification Regulations

 A study of the Treaty of Waitangi background, texts, principles, and application to contemporary New Zealand.
 There is a particular focus on land, legislation, court decisions, social policies, the environment, constitutional matters, claims to the Waitangi Tribunal and Treaty settlements.
 Differing perspectives of hapū/iwi/Māori and the Crown, as well as opportunities for resolution, are explored.

-Course code: 132304 Tūhono Taiao: Foundation of Māori Planning credits 15
+Course code: 132304 Tūhono Taiao: Foundations in Māori Planning 15 credits

 This course introduces students to the Māori Planning world.
-Students will learn and apply Māori concepts, processes and practices, and critically explore the relationship between Māori and (post)colonial Planning to equip themselves to work effectively with Māori communities on Planning issues.
+Students will learn and apply Māori concepts, processes and practices, and critically explore the relationship between Māori and settler-coloniser planning to equip themselves to work competently with Māori communities on Planning issues.

-View full course detailsCourse code: 132305 Natural Resource Policy and Planning credits 15
+View full course detailsCourse code: 132305 Reframing Human-Nature Relationships in Environmental Planning 15 credits

 An interdisciplinary approach to the cultural, philosophical, legal, institutional and practical issues involved in the strategic planning and management of New Zealand's natural heritage, including analysis of appropriate New Zealand and international case-studies.

-A critical study of the philosophical and theoretical foundations of planning.
+A critical study of the philosophical and theoretical foundations of planning in Aotearoa New Zealand.

-View full course detailsCourse code: 132312 Environmental and Planning Law credits 15
+View full course detailsCourse code: 132312 Environmental and Planning Law in Aotearoa New Zealand 15 credits

-An introduction to New Zealand Environmental Planning law with a specific focus on the Resource Management Act 1991 and the legislative, judicial and administrative aspects of the New Zealand legal system as they relate to environmental law and the planning process.
-The place of law in the sustainability debate, property rights and legal aspects of the Treaty of Waitangi are covered.
+An introduction to Aotearoa New Zealand's Environmental Planning law with a specific focus on the Resource Management Act 1991.
+We consider the interactions between environmental state law (statutes and common law) and tikanga, as well as the administration of Aotearoa's legal system.
+The place of law in the sustainability debate, property rights and legal aspects of Te Tiriti o Waitangi are also covered.

-Advanced study of collaborative community planning, with a particular focus on the theory and practice of public participation and conflict resolution.
+Advanced study of collaborative community planning, with critical reflection on theories and practices of public participation and conflict resolution.

-View full course detailsCourse code: 132412 Professional Practice II credits 15
+View full course detailsCourse code: 132412 Advanced Planning Practice 15 credits

-View full course detailsCourse code: 132414 Urban Planning and Design credits 15
+View full course detailsCourse code: 132414 Urban Planning & Design for Sustainable Transport 15 credits

 View full course detailsSchedule B: Minors